Overview

 Spark Won't Boot

-# If all else fails: hold power button 10 seconds, wait 30s, power on
+# If the system is frozen: hold the power button for 10 seconds, wait 30 seconds, then power on again

 GPU Not Recognized